chingu-voyages/V55-tier2-team-25/README.md

 API:
 - Railway - The API was provided by Chingu via Railway, with continuous updates communicated through Discord.
+**NOTE:** While the API is unavailable, a static JSON file is in use.

 Deployment:
 - Vercel – To host the frontend application.